Childhood and Education Journey of Frank Sinatra in Timeline

 1980: Donation to Ronald Reagan's campaign

-September 21, 1983: Lawsuit against Kitty Kelley
+September 21, 1983: Lawsuit Against Kitty Kelley

-On September 21, 1983, Frank Sinatra filed a $2 million court case against Kitty Kelley for punitive damages, before her unofficial biography, His Way, was even published.
+On September 21, 1983, Frank Sinatra filed a $2 million court case against Kitty Kelley before her unofficial biography, 'His Way', was published.

-September 19, 1984: Dropped Kitty Kelley Lawsuit
+September 19, 1984: Dropped case against Kitty Kelley

-1984: Honorary Doctorate from Loyola Marymount
+1984: Honorary Doctorate of Fine Arts from Loyola Marymount University

 In 1984, Frank Sinatra received an Honorary Doctorate of Fine Arts from Loyola Marymount University.